wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 Now you have completed designing your service.
 It looks as follows.

-- In the low-code diagram
+- In the low-code view

    ![No Code View](../assets/img/services/choreo-service-low-code-view.png)